-Another approach is to design a spreadsheet that tracks all your spending and totals it up at the end of the month.
+Another approach is to design a spreadsheet that tracks all your spending and totals it up at the end of the month (if you don’t want to do the work yourself, Tiller will pull all the information into a spreadsheet for you).
 You can also make use of certain debit and credit card tools that will breakdown your expenses per category.
 Just make sure you’re paying off your credit card charges each month.
 Try out a few different methods and do whatever works best for you and your spouse.

 7. Have Weekly Money Meetings

 One thing that has really helped me and my husband stay on track is our weekly money meetings.
 During meetings, we discuss how our budget looks for the month, if we have any upcoming bills to pay, how we are doing with our financial goals, and anything else that is related to money.
 These meetings are great because they strengthen the communication in our marriage as well as our level of trust.
 We always know where we stand financially and that we’re both doing our best to keep that on solid ground.
 Setting aside time to talk also helps us to stop worrying about money because we know that money matters will be dealt with.